nik09877/CS_Vault_Personal_Notes/555_Projects/WorkPlanr/WorkPlanr.md

 ## Additional Features

-- Search and Filter: Develop advanced search and filtering functionalities to enhance user experience.
+- Search and Filter: Develop advanced search and filtering functionalities to enhance user experience using Debouncing technique.
 - Responsive Design: Practice creating responsive designs that adapt seamlessly to various devices and screen sizes.